frozenproof/potum-on-cloud/README.md

 Updated version of the farming search
 We gonna deploy a secret
 See if this get detected, lmao fuck the SSH editing configuration

+# Fixing the wsl bug with git
+First of all, install the git inside the fucking wsl.
+Secondly, enter the fucking git path manually, inside remote settings.